 According to the American Academy of Periodontology, gum disease can have a domino effect on your health.
 The bacteria caused by periodontal disease can enter your bloodstream and attach to your heart's blood vessels, causing dangerous blood clots.
 Another scenario is that the plaque buildup caused by periodontal disease can cause the heart's blood vessels to swell.

 In this way, regular checkups and cleanings are not only money-saving but life-saving.
 And that’s priceless.

-For more dental tips, contact Oyster Point Dentistry.
+For a dental appointment, contact Oyster Point Dental.